Isysxp/PiDP8I/README.md

 Attach SD Card as USB drive (y/N):<br>

 Type 'y' and then wait for the SD Card to appear on your PC.
 Copy the OS images from the /data and /data-DF directories to the SD Card.
-The, press any key to restart the app.
+Then, press any key to restart the app.
 When you see the above again, just press return a few times and this should look like this:

 Attach SD Card as USB drive (y/N):n<br>